jsonmaur/node-crypto-extra/README.md

 <a name="contributing"></a>
 ## Contributing

 Have an idea for a useful method?
 Come across an issue?
-Pull requests are better than issues.
-[Just do it](https://www.youtube.com/watch?v=ZXsQAXx_ao0).
+Submit a pull request!